PRIZES AND GRANTS

 This is a call for submissions for the Western Society for French History’s annual paper prizes.
-All papers given at the 2017 meeting in Reno are eligible.
-To be considered for any of these prizes, please send your paper in electronic format (as an email attachment in Microsoft Word) by Thursday, February 15, 2018, specifying the award(s) for which you would like to be considered.
-Papers must be submitted by authors, although panel chairs and commentators are invited to nominate worthy papers (the authors will be contained by the prize committee for possible submission).
+All papers given at the 2018 meeting in Portland are eligible.
+To be considered for any of these prizes, please send your paper in electronic format (as an email attachment in Microsoft Word) by Friday, March 1, 2019, specifying the award(s) for which you would like to be considered.
+Papers must be submitted by authors, although panel chairs and commentators are invited to nominate worthy papers (the authors will be contacted by the prize committee for possible submission).
 Submissions should be no longer than fourteen double spaced pages including all citations and bibliographical information.
-The winners will be announced at the business meeting at the WSFH conference in Portland, Maine in November 2018.
+The winners will be announced at the business meeting at the WSFH conference in Bozeman, Montana in October 2019.

 The Ronald S. Love Prize is awarded to the best graduate student paper on the history of France and/or its colonies and the Francophone world before 1800.

 The Edward T. Gargan Prize is awarded to the best graduate student paper on post-1800 history of France and/or its colonies and the Francophone world.